 Giant rat’s tail grass

-The NSW Environmental Trust is one of the cash contributors to the national project ‘Underpinning agricultural productivity and biosecurity by weed biological control’ supported by the Australian Government programme Rural Research and Development for Profit (RRnD4P) (Round 4) administered by the Department of Agriculture, Water and the Environment.
-The three-year project (to June 2022) is led by AgriFutures Australia, focuses on 11 different weed targets and includes researchers from four agencies with capabilities and infrastructure to undertake weed biocontrol research in Australia (CSIRO, NSW Department of Primary Industries, Queensland Department of Agriculture and Fisheries and Victoria Department of Economic Development, Jobs, Transport & Resources).
+The NSW Environmental Trust was one of the cash contributors to the national project ‘Underpinning agricultural productivity and biosecurity by weed biological control’ supported by the Australian Government programme Rural Research and Development for Profit (RRnD4P) (Round 4) administered by the Department of Agriculture, Water and the Environment.
+The three-year project (completed June 2022) was led by AgriFutures Australia, focusing on 11 different weed targets and includes researchers from four agencies with capabilities and infrastructure to undertake weed biocontrol research in Australia (CSIRO, NSW Department of Primary Industries, Queensland Department of Agriculture and Fisheries and Victoria Department of Economic Development, Jobs, Transport & Resources).

-Giant rat’s tail grass (Sporobolus natalensis) is one of the weed targets in which the NSW Environmental Trust is co-investing.
-Joe Vitelli of Queensland Department of Agriculture and Fisheries is leading this sub-project.
+Giant rat’s tail grass (Sporobolus natalensis) was one of the weed targets in which the NSW Environmental Trust co-invested in.
+Joe Vitelli of Queensland Department of Agriculture and Fisheries was leading this sub-project.

 Infestation of giant rat’s tail grass (Sporobolus natalensis) (Photo: J. Vitelli).